Preparing for your engagement photos

 What to Wear + How to Prepare

 Like the location, YOUR OUTFITS SHOULD BE A REFLECTION OF YOU.
-Whether you’re going for minimal, trendy, or super glam, it’s important that your wardrobe works WITH the location.
+Whether you’re going for minimal, trendy, or super glam, it’s important that your wardrobe works with the location (nobody wears heels to the beach).
 Make sure you two have considered how your outfits will look beside each other.
 Complimentary colours are great but please beware of matching!
 Avoid wearing the same colour on the top and bottom; even if they're different fabrics.
-Ensure you're both on the same level of 'dressiness' and one is not wearing a tux while the other is in a t-shirt (unless that’s your thing).

-Earthtones and nudes are classic but could get lost in a natural setting.
-Consider adding a bright colour (PRIMARY COLOURS work great!) in the form of a hat, socks, tights, or even pants!
-Monochromatic colour schemes can work well if you’re going for something super modern but make sure it's intentional and really represents you.
+Earthtones and nudes are classic but can get lost in a natural setting.
+Consider adding a bright colour (PRIMARY COLOURS work great!) in the form of a hat, socks, tights, or even pants.
+Monochromatic colour schemes can work well if you’re going for a modern look but make sure it's intentional and really represents you.
 Above all, have fun with it.
-Remember that future generations are going to look back on these photos for style inspiration so make us look good! ;) Take this as an opportunity to get a little dressed up; DRESS TO BE THE PERSON YOU WANT TO SEE IN YOUR PHOTOS..
+Remember that future generations are going to look back on these photos for style inspiration so make us look good! ;) Take this as an opportunity to get a little dressed up; have fun with it.

 If you’re wearing HEELS, please bring a pair of flats to easily slip on and off as we wander around.